Lilian Adera

 Lilian Odaa Adera (born 7 May 1994) is a Kenyan footballer who plays as a defender.
 She has been a member of the Kenya women's national team.

+Club career

+Adera started her club career at Kenya Methodist University, leading them to a FKF Women's Division One title.
+She then joined Vihiga Queens and captained the team to three straight Kenyan Women's Premier League titles from 2017 to 2019.
+Adera moved to KISPED Queens next, where she was a player-coach.

 International career

 Adera capped for Kenya at senior level during the 2018 Africa Women Cup of Nations qualification.